 Host: So if you don't eat properly and you're not focused, your mind could kind of trick you into eating again.

-Host: Okay, so along with the pros, of course that's one thing that we can fix.
-That’s a con tha we can fix, though.
+Host: Okay, so along with the pros, of course, that's one thing that we can fix.
+That’s a con that we can fix, though.
 Mindful eating.

-Host: One of the things that you work with, and you’re health coach and you have your clients is, you create a vibrant health lifestyle and give people confidence and you equip them with mindset tools.
+Host: One of the things that you work with, and you’re a health coach and you have your clients are, you create a vibrant health lifestyle and give people confidence and you equip them with mindset tools.
 What are those tools?